vita-epfl/CrowdNav/README.md

 # CrowdNav
 ## Abstract
 We envision a future with safe, interactive robots which can co-exist with people.
-Therefore, we choose the topic "Social Navigation".
-Some previous works have been done by Chen et. al. [[1]](https://arxiv.org/pdf/1809.08835.pdf) , including the benchmark environment and their method SARL.
-Our works focus mostly on making the environment more realistic and enabling the agent to perform navigation in such a complicated environment.
+For this reason we chose the topic "Social Navigation".
+Social navigation is the type of navigation, during which the agent aims to avoid conflicts with pedestrians in the environment while navigating towards its goal.
+SARL, the state of the art method proposed by Chen et. al. [[1]](https://arxiv.org/pdf/1809.08835.pdf), explores this problem in a simple environment without any obstacles.
+In our work, we investigate this problem further under more challenging conditions, explore the challenges, and share our insights in overcoming them.

 ## Graph Attention Network for Social Navigation (GAT4SN)